 - the collective employment agreement applicable at the time of the employment

 - the duration of the probation period and the manner in which this period will function;

-The negotiation of collective employment agreements is mandatory for employers with more than 21 employees however the signing of the collective employment agreement following these negotiations is not mandatory.
+The negotiation of collective employment agreements is mandatory for employers with more than 10 employees however the signing of the collective employment agreement following these negotiations is not mandatory.
 We have extensive expertise in drafting both individual and collective agreements.

 3. Corporate Law Requirements

-- drafting the articles of incorporation and the statute of the company
+- drafting the articles of incorporation and the statute of the company;

-- defining the organization’s capital structure
+- defining the organisation’s capital structure;

-- establishing a headquarters and a representative
+- establishing a headquarter and a representative;

 - registering to the Commercial Registry.
-The Commercial Registry will check the articles of incorporation the statute and the availability of the name chosen and can reject the request for registration.
+The Commercial Registry will check the articles of incorporation the statute and the availability of the name chosen and can reject the request for registration;

-- obtaining the fiscal code and the registration number in the Commercial Registry
+- obtaining the fiscal code and the registration number in the Commercial Registry;

-- opening a representative bank account
+- opening a representative bank account;

-- registering the intellectual property the company has and intends to use, when it is necessary in order to conduct the activity
+- registering the intellectual property the company has and intends to use, when it is necessary in order to conduct the activity.

 4. Payroll and Benefits Providers